filrg/pcprep/USAGE.md

 ### Process Option
 #### `-p, --process=PROCESS [<ARG>...]`
   Defines a specific process to be applied to the input point cloud.
-  - `PROCESS`: An string identifier of the process.
+  - `PROCESS`: A string identifier of the process.
   - `<ARG>,...`: Arguments for the process.
   Example: `--process=sample 0.5 0`, `-p sample 0.5 0`